mlkara/iwantmymtv.spaceman/README.md

   I Want My MTV Spaceman

   Whether it is nostalgia, the love of music, or the playing puzzles.
-I Want My MTV Spaceman is a game in which the object is for one player to guess the letters of an unknown music artist.
+I Want My MTV Spaceman is a game in which the object is for one player to guess the letters of the random musician.
 With each incorrect guess, a piece of the spaceman disappears.

   </div>